In 2020 you can apply for Opstart followingly:

 All grants are published on the Culture Fund’s website and the annual reports.

 The Fund reserves the right not to allocate the full amount requested.

-You must comply to the following rules if your project has been awarded a grant:
+You must comply with the following rules if your project has been awarded a grant:

 Changes in the project:

 The grant must be used for the purposes described in the application.
 Significant changes in your project, in relation to the application submitted, must be approved in advance by the Fund.
 Significant changes are those, for example, that relate to:

 • the participating Nordic countries